JugalDeshmukh/Tag-Identification-Using-NLP/README.md

 1. nltk
 2. beautifulsoup4
 3. html5lib

-You can install the required packages using pip on the command prompt of your admin system - pip install nltk beautifulsoup4 html5lib
+You can install the above packages using pip on the command prompt of your admin system - pip install nltk beautifulsoup4 html5lib

 ## B) Installation
 1. Clone this repository or download the script directly.